pavel-macovschi/checkbox-beautifier/README.md

 </script>
 ```

-### All you need to do just include .checkbox-beautify--master class for a master checkbox and .checkbox-beautify--slave class for slave checkboxes.
+### Add .checkbox-beautify--master class for a master input checkbox and .checkbox-beautify--slave class for slave input checkboxes.

 ```html